 2. Google Analytics

 The downside is that using traffic stats only measures the online part of your business.
-Some companies don’t even have a significant online presence but still have very good brand awareness.
-It’s important to choose the method that can give you the most reliable figures, not the most complimenting ones.
+Some companies don’t have a significant online presence but still have good brand awareness.

 3. Social Media